Everything (and only) what you need to know about cryptocurrency wallets

 Open your wallet app and you’re good to go

 This is the surprising part for a lot of people: once you open your self-custodial wallet app, you’re immediately able to receive payments.
 That’s literally all there is to it.
 No need to enter a name, make an account, verify your age, or prove your government identity.
-Get the right kind of wallet app, and you’re instantly set up to make sales and accept deposits or payments, albeit interactively.
+Get the right kind of wallet app, and you’re instantly set up to make sales and accept deposits or payments interactively.

 In every wallet app, you’ll see a button labelled “Receive.”
 This is the button you press to, you guessed it, reveal the way other people send you whatever cryptocurrency the wallet app supports.
 That’s what we’ll need to start getting crypto.